 British Object Relations psychologists claim that if relationship bonds are constantly rendered insecure then the desire for sex is harnessed as a way to reinstate vanishing relationship security.
-When relationships become fragmented and weak, we desire to be more in synch again, more loved, more on the same page.
-We want to reaffirm that our future together is secure, walking into the sunset hand in hand, worldview intact.
+When relationships become fragmented, weak or broken, we desire to be more in synch again, more loved, more on the same page.
+We want to reaffirm that our future together is secure, that we can still walk into the sunset hand in hand, worldview intact.

-Instead of that security we feel the relationship has become tenuous, hanging by a thread, on the verge of dissolving into….. the unknown.
+Instead of that security, we feel the relationship has become tenuous, hanging by a thread, on the verge of dissolving into….. the unknown.
 Insecurity and anxiety reign.
-In this scenario hate sex is placed in the service of fixing weak intimate bonds, an instinctual attempt to fix it through the complex release of hormones that re-establish love and connection.
+In this scenario hate sex is utilized in the service of fixing weak intimate bonds, an instinctual attempt to repair those bonds through the complex release of hormones that ultimately serve to re-establish love and connection.

-Fairbairn’s position is summarized, in the words of GoodTherapy.org, by the idea that the primary motivational factors in one’s life are based on human relationships, rather than sexual or aggressive triggers.
-Object relations is a variation of psychoanalytic theory and diverges from Freud’s belief that we are pleasure seeking beings; instead it suggests that humans seek relationships.
+Fairbairn’s position is summarized, in the words of GoodTherapy.org, by stating that the primary motivational factors in one’s life are based on human relationships, rather than sexual or aggressive triggers.
+Object relations is a variation of psychoanalytic theory which diverges from Freud’s belief that we are pleasure seeking beings; instead it suggests that humans seek relationships.

 “Pleasure-seeking is not a means of achieving libidinal aims,